 You are required to upload scanned official transcript(s) including the transcript legend for each post-secondary institution attended.
 Applicants from Canadian universities may upload a PDF of their academic history from their university's student web service.
 If you have transcripts from multiple institutions, please ensure that they are in reverse chronological order (i.e., most recent first).

-Please note that ALL applicants recommended for conditional acceptance will be contacted regarding the submission of official transcripts.
-The University of Toronto requires an official hardcopy transcript from each post-secondary institution that you have attended and you are responsible to arrange for them to be sent by your academic institution directly to the Department.
+All applicants recommended for conditional acceptance will be contacted regarding the submission of official transcripts.
+The University of Toronto requires an official transcript from each post-secondary institution that you have attended and you are responsible to arrange for them to be sent by your academic institution directly to the Department.
 Each institution will have its own procedures for issuing transcripts, and in some cases, this can take weeks or even months.
 It is recommended that you consider this timeline when requesting your transcript(s).
 All documents submitted become the property of the University of Toronto and will not be returned.

 You may submit official transcripts in one of two ways:

 - Arrange to have official transcript(s) issued directly to the University of Toronto and mailed to the Pharmacology Graduate Office or by email to firstname.lastname@example.org if the institution issues official electronic transcripts.
 Hardcopy documents must be sealed in a signed envelope by the issuing institution.
 Photocopies, faxes, or documents arriving in previously opened envelopes are not considered official.
-OR

 - Arrange to have an official transcript "Issued to Student", that you then submit directly (unopened and in the original sealed envelope) to the Department.
 Documents must be sealed in a signed envelope by the issuing institution.
 Photocopies, faxes, or documents arriving in previously opened envelopes are not considered official.